SStantcheva/stefanie-stantcheva/content/media/_index.md

 Here is some selected media coverage of my research.

 ### 2024
+The Guardian *"Is the US economy doing well?
+It depends if you ask a Democrat or a Republican"* [[Article]](https://www.theguardian.com/us-news/article/2024/jun/09/is-economy-good-bad-republican-democrat)

+The Wall Street Journal *"Americans Really, Really Hate Inflation—and That’s a Big Problem for the Fed"* [[Article]](https://www.wsj.com/economy/central-banking/americans-inflation-target-fed-c1fc7857?st=pv3hw03acty5eeu)

 New York Times *"No, Americans Are Not Completely Stupid About Inflation"* [[Article]](https://www.nytimes.com/2024/05/27/opinion/inflation-economics-stefanie-stantcheva.html?smid=nytcore-ios-share&referringSource=articleShare&sgrp=c-cb)

 Brookings Podcast on Economic Activity *"What do Americans think about inflation?"* [[Podcast]](https://www.brookings.edu/articles/what-do-americans-think-about-inflation/)